 There you have it some of the different ways you can have a sustainable Halloween!
 I am sure there are plenty of other ideas as well, but I thought I would start with these.
 Hopefully if we can all make small changes together then this will make a huge difference.

-Do you have any ways to be more sustainable at Halloween?
+Do you have any ways to have a more sustainable Halloween?

 Thanks for reading,